sabithasharma/Feeds/README.md

 2. run the command "npm install" to load the dependencies
 3. run the command "ng serve --open"

-Tested the working in Chrome And IE browser.
+Tested the working in Chrome And Microsoft Edge browser.